 Your nurse or doctor might put a fine tube called a cannula into your arm or hand.
 This can be attached to a drip to give you fluids or any medicines you need during and after the operation.
 Sometimes you’re given a tablet or injection to help make you a bit sleepy before the operation.
 If you want, your parent or someone else can go with you to the anaesthetic room.
 They can often stay with you until you’re asleep.

 There are different types of anaesthetic.
 The one that's used will depend on the type of operation you’re having.

 Most operations are done under a general anaesthetic.
-The anaesthetist will give you the anaesthetic drugs as an injection into your cannula, or as gas that you breathe through a mask.
+The anaesthetist will give you the drugs as an injection into your cannula, or as gas that you breathe through a mask.
 Throughout the operation you’ll be deeply asleep and won’t feel any pain.
-The anaesthetist will keep a very careful check on you and make sure you’re getting the right level of anaesthetic drugs.
+The anaesthetist will keep a very careful check on you and make sure you’re getting the right level of drugs throughout the surgery.

 This can be used for some minor types of surgery.
 For example:

 - having a sample of tissie removed (biopsy) from a small area of the body

 Usually your doctor gives you a small injection into the skin to numb the area of the body they’re going to do the procedure on.
 Occasionally sprays or creams are used instead of an injection.
 You may also have some medicine that helps relax you and make you feel a bit sleepy.

 Your doctor then waits a few minutes until the local anaesthetic has worked.
 You won’t feel any pain during the operation or procedure, but you might feel some pressure.

 If you’ve had a general anaesthetic, immediately after the operation you’ll be taken into the recovery area.
 A nurse checks you’re okay and takes your blood pressure, pulse and temperature.
 You can have a parent or close friend with when you’re coming round from the anaesthetic.